A spying state may be interested in political or economic information

 Policymaking and businesses that develop high-tech products are targets of foreign espionage.

 The range of individuals who may be targets of espionage is broader than often recognised.
 Targets may include any organisation with information that is of interest to a spying state, or with the ability to influence policymaking.

 Espionage provides information on policymaking

-The most typical intelligence acquired through espionage concerns the foreign, domestic and security policymaking of the target country.
+The most typical intelligence acquired through espionage concerns the foreign, domestic and security policymaking of the target country and the preparing of political positions.
+Finland's relationship with the NATO military alliance is a matter of constant interest for foreign intelligence.
+Foreign intelligence services are also interested in Arctic region issues and cyber security.
 Information is obtained from the places where it is handled.

 Besides public authorities, these places may include the businesses that provide their information systems and other external services.